Eric Zaun is all in on beach volleyball.

 “I wanted to be really good,” Zaun said.
 “I had goals in volleyball that I really didn’t have in the other sports that I was playing.

 “Volleyball was something different.
-I liked the culture of the sport.
-It’s a tight-knit community.
-We were in high school playing with 30-year-olds and they were our good friends and you had someone to look up to.”
+I liked the culture of the sport, and I’ve met so many great people.
+We were in high school playing in leagues with 30-year-olds who would treat us as equals and help improve our game.”

 While in high school Zaun discovered beach volleyball at the Quandomania club in New Jersey and trained with Quan Nguyen.

-“He pretty much taught me everything I know about beach volleyball, got me playing tournaments and training,” Zaun said.
+“He pretty much taught me everything I know about beach volleyball, and got me playing tournaments and training specifically for beach volleyball,” Zaun said.
 “I have a great relationship with him still.
 Beach volleyball is not part of the culture in New Jersey like it is in California, and it was fortunate that I developed a relationship with one of the few coaches on the East coast who really knows the beach game.”

 That led to playing men’s volleyball in college at Limestone College, a school in South Carolina that competes in Conference Carolinas.
 He was an outside hitter, but after three years gave up the indoor game.